BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately five thousand construction defect and claims related expert designations, the Anaheim, California Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to legal professionals and construction practice groups seeking effective resolution of construction defect and claims litigation.
-BHA provides construction related consulting and expert witness support services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
-Employing in house resources which comprise construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the organization brings national experience and local capabilities to Anaheim and the surrounding areas.
+Through more than 4500 construction and design related expert designations, the Anaheim, California Construction Expert Directory provides a single point of reference for construction defect and claims related support to attorneys and construction practice groups concerned with construction defect and claims matters.
+BHA provides construction claims and trial support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+In connection with regional assets which comprise design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the organization brings national experience and local capabilities to Anaheim and the surrounding areas.

 Construction Expert Witness News & Info